MicrosoftDocs/windows-itpro-docs/windows/configuration/gdpr-win10-whitepaper.md

 #### Protection against attacks by isolating user credentials
 As noted in the [Windows 10 Credential Theft Mitigation Guide](https://www.microsoft.com/en-us/download/confirmation.aspx?id=54095), “_the tools and techniques criminals use to carry out credential theft and reuse attacks improve, malicious attackers are finding it easier to achieve their goals.
 Credential theft often relies on operational practices or user credential exposure, so effective mitigations require a holistic approach that addresses people, processes, and technology.
 In addition, these attacks rely on the attacker stealing credentials after compromising a system to expand or persist access, so organizations must contain breaches rapidly by implementing strategies that prevent attackers from moving freely and undetected in a compromised network._”

 An important design consideration for Windows 10 was mitigating credential theft—in particular, derived credentials.
-Credential Guard provides significantly improved security against derived credential theft and reuse by implementing a significant architectural change in Windows designed to help eliminate hardware-based isolation attacks rather than simply trying to defend against them.
+Windows Defender Credential Guard provides significantly improved security against derived credential theft and reuse by implementing a significant architectural change in Windows designed to help eliminate hardware-based isolation attacks rather than simply trying to defend against them.

 When Credential Manager domain credentials, NTLM, and Kerberos derived credentials are protected using virtualization-based security, the credential theft attack techniques and tools used in many targeted attacks are blocked.
 Malware running in the operating system with administrative privileges can't extract secrets that are protected by virtualization-based security.
-While Credential Guard is a powerful mitigation, persistent threat attacks will likely shift to new attack techniques and you should also incorporate Device Guard, as described above, and other security strategies and architectures.
+While Windows Defender Credential Guard is a powerful mitigation, persistent threat attacks will likely shift to new attack techniques and you should also incorporate Windows Defender Device Guard, as described above, and other security strategies and architectures.

 ### Information Protection
 The GDPR is focused on information protection regarding data that is considered as personal or sensitive in relation to a natural person, or data subject.
 Device protection, protection against threats, and identity protection are all important elements of a Defense in Depth strategy surrounding a layer of information protection in your laptop and desktop systems.